 • Talk with some of our current and past graduate students

 For more information and to RSVP please call LALS at 312-996-2445 or email email@example.com

 This event is in collaboration with the Graduate College.

 Call for Applications for the Master of Arts in Latin American and Latino Studies:

 The program of Latin American and Latino Studies (LALS) at the University of Illinois at Chicago (UIC) is accepting student applications for the Master of Arts (M.A.) in Latin American and Latino Studies.
-Applicants wishing to start in the program during the Fall 2013 semester are encouraged to apply before January 15, 2013 for full funding consideratio.
-Applications received after that deadline will be reviewed for admission without funding.
+Applicants are encouraged to apply before January 15, 2014 for full funding consideration.
+The admissions committee will continue reviewing applications until the final deadline of May 15, 2014.